Blog

 Father’s Day around the world

-The Italian Father’s Day coincides with the feast of St. Joseph, Jesus’s foster father and celebrated on March 19.
-In the popular tradition and religious San Giuseppe is the exemplary model of a loving father and devoted husband, he is also considered the protector of orphans and in general of all the fragile ones.
-For this reason, in certain geographical areas, during this day, there are usually acts of charity, especially in some parts of Sicily where poor are invited for lunch.
+The Italian Father’s Day coincides with the feast of St. Joseph, Jesus’s foster father, and is celebrated on March 19.
+In popular tradition and religious tradition, San Giuseppe is the exemplary model of a loving father and devoted husband.
+He is also considered the protector of orphans and, in general, of all the fragile ones.
+For this reason, in some geographical regions, during this day, there are usually acts of charity, especially in some parts of Sicily, where the poor are invited for lunch.

 March 19 also coincides with the end of winter.
-This is why in some agricultural areas, parts of the uncultivated land are burned, and in some places, bonfires greet symbolically the end of winter.
-These rituals are accompanied by the preparation of Zeppole di San Giuseppe, a typical sweet of Naples, who recalls the time when Joseph had to sell pancakes to support his family in a foreign land, the time of the escape to Egypt with Mary and Jesus.
+This is why parts of the uncultivated land are burned in some agricultural areas, and in some places, bonfires greet symbolically the end of winter.
+These rituals are accompanied by the preparation of Zeppole di San Giuseppe, a typical sweet of Naples, who recalls when Joseph had to sell pancakes to support his family in a foreign land, the time of the escape to Egypt with Mary and Jesus.

-In Spain, el Dia del Padre is celebrated, as in Italy, on March 19 and on that day most of the shops are closed.
+In Spain, el Dia del Padre is celebrated on March 19, as in Italy, and most shops are closed on that day.

-In Germany, Vatertag is on the day of Ascension (40 days after Easter, between the end of March and the beginning of June), and it’s a federal holiday.
-Similarly, in some parts of Germany, it is also called the feast of gentlemen (Herrentag) or Day of men (Männertag).
-According to the tradition, in the north and east of the country, men often take a trip with bullock carts (Bollerwagen) carrying wine, beer, and traditional dishes.
+In Germany, Vatertag is a federal holiday on the day of Ascension (40 days after Easter, between the end of March and the beginning of June).
+Similarly, in some parts of Germany, it is also called the Feast of Gentlemen (Herrentag) or Day of Men (Männertag).
+According to tradition, in the north and east of the country, men often take a trip with bullock carts (Bollerwagen) carrying wine, beer, and traditional dishes.

-Denmark’s Father’s Day is on June 5th, the same day of the Constitution.
-In Russia it is on February 2, during the feast of the defenders of the country, highlighting the civic and political aspect of its fathers.
+Denmark’s Father’s Day is on June 5th, the same day as the Constitution.
+In Russia, it is on February 2, during the feast of the country’s defenders, highlighting the civic and political aspects of its fathers.

-In the Arab world, Father’s Day coincides with the first day of summer on June 21 because in those countries the Mother’s Day falls on the first day of spring.
-In Pakistan, in particular, it is a very salient event, in which TV and newspapers dedicate interviews with fathers.
+In the Arab world, Father’s Day coincides with the first day of summer on June 21 because, in those countries, Mother’s Day falls on the first day of spring.
+In Pakistan, in particular, it is a very salient event, and TV and newspapers dedicate interviews with fathers to it.

 In Asia, in Hong Kong, it is on the third Sunday of June.
-In China, the festivity is not official and is celebrated on August 8.
-Japan and Malaysia follow the Anglo-Saxon tradition celebrating on the third Sunday of June.
+The festivity is not official in China and is celebrated on August 8.
+Japan and Malaysia follow the Anglo-Saxon tradition of celebrating on the third Sunday of June.
 In India and the Philippines, dads are celebrated on June 3.

 READ ALSO: Parents From All Over The World: The Philippines

 In Thailand, Father’s Day is the birthday of the king.
-The current king’s birthday on December 5.
-Traditionally fathers or grandfathers receive the Canna Flower, considered a “male flower.”
+The current king’s birthday is on December 5.
+Traditionally, fathers or grandfathers receive the Canna Flower, considered a “male flower.”

-In Canada, there is the Anglo-Saxon tradition, celebrating the third Sunday of June as well, and although it is not a national holiday, people spend time with the family.
-Costa Rica is currently following the Anglo-Saxon tradition, but the party of the Unidad Social Cristiana has already presented a bill to bring the festival to March 19, the day of St. Joseph, in honor of the name of the capital of the country: San Jose.
+In Canada, the Anglo-Saxon tradition is also celebrated on the third Sunday of June.
+Although it is not a national holiday, people spend time with their families.
+Costa Rica is currently following the Anglo-Saxon tradition, but the party of the Unidad Social Cristiana has already presented a bill to bring the festival to March 19, the day of St. Joseph, in honor of the name of the country’s capital: San Jose.

-Even Argentina, while still celebrating the third Sunday in June, is trying to bring the Father’s Day to August 24, the day the first son of Jose de San Martin was born, considered the “Father of the Nation”.
+Even Argentina, while celebrating the third Sunday in June, is trying to bring Father’s Day to August 24, the day the first son of Jose de San Martin was born, considered the “Father of the Nation.”
 In Australia, the festivities take place on the first Sunday of September.
-Here, specifically in the region of Victoria, there is a particular tradition: In 32 municipalities, father figures contribute each year to win the title of “Father of the Local Community”.
+Here, specifically in the region of Victoria, there is a tradition: In 32 municipalities, father figures contribute each year to win the title of “Father of the Local Community.”

 Father’s Day verses